Standard wedding vows are an extremely common part of most modern wedding ceremonies.

-What does the Bible say about Marriage Vows?
+What does the Bible say about marital vows?

-Technically, nothing—there are no marriage vows in the Bible and the Bible does not actually mention vows being required or expected in a marriage.
+Technically, nothing—there are no wedding vows for him or her in the Bible, and the Bible does not actually mention vows being required or expected in a marriage.

-Although there are no marriage vows in the Bible, there are still many verses that people use as part of their wedding vows.
-Let’s take a look at some of the most popular verses from the Bible which are frequently chosen for marriage vows.
+Although there are no marital vows in the Bible, there are still many verses that people use as part of their traditional wedding vows.
+Let’s take a look at some of the most popular Bible verses about marriage, which are frequently chosen for both catholic wedding vows and modern wedding vows.

 Amos 3:3 Can two walk together, except they be agreed?

-This is another verse often chosen for its emphasis on marriage and love being a partnership between a couple, who should be bound to love and respect each other above all else.
+This is another verse that is often chosen for its emphasis on marriage and love being a partnership between a couple, who should be bound to love and respect each other above all else.

 Proverb 18:22 He who finds a wife what is good and receives favor from the LORD.

 Each religion has its own wedding tradition (including marriage vows) that passes through generations.
-Exact phrases can have slight variation among different clergy.
+Marriage in the Bible can have a slight variation among different clergy.
 You can even take advice from the officiant and get some guidance from them.

-Apply these marriage vows from the Bible and see how they can enrich your marriage.
-Serve the Lord on all days of your life and you will be blessed.
+Apply these marital vows from the Bible and see how they can enrich your marriage.
+Serve the Lord on all days of your life, and you will be blessed.